khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/layout.md

 This type of layout is optional, and you should use your best judgement considering the user's task, the content, and other factors that might impact layout, like reflow and responsive behavior.

-In the following examples, the content within the second column vertically aligns with the content in the first, and the third column content vertically aligns with the content in the second.
-When the height of content is greater than the height of the content to the left the content is top aligned and additional content will extend below.
+In the two column example, the second column's content vertically aligns with the content in the first.
+In the three column example, the third column's content vertically aligns with the content in the second.
+In both examples, when the height of the content is greater than the height of the content in the columns to the left, the content is top-aligned, extending below where necessary.
 This satisfies the goal of a reasonable linear reading flow where the eye doesn't have to bounce around as much.

 <div class="figma-embed" aria-label="Cascading alignment demo 2" role="img">
   <iframe frameborder="0" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2F2XRq1MnIG69iti76Mh9HpJ%2FPajamas-visual-examples%3Ftype%3Ddesign%26node-id%3D22364%253A656%26mode%3Ddesign%26t%3DcBlAHP3Ol5JxVR79-1" allowfullscreen></iframe>